 - kept risk management contacts in an online CRM

 Here are just some of the notable achievement up to now:

 - Developed a risk management maturity model for the Federal Auditor General focusing on risk based decision making, planning and performance management.
 This is now used to audit risk management effectiveness at government agencies.

 - Rewrote the national standard for risk management professional that reinforces the need to integrate risk management into decision making and improve how organizations plan, forecast, budget and access performance using risk analysis and national risk management certification program.
-Huge difference to the current version that contradicts ISO31000 principles and for some bezarre reason encourages separate risk management system.
+This is a huge difference to the current version that contradicts ISO31000 principles and for some bizarre reason encourages separate risk management system.
 Sadly written by academics clueless about risk management.
 The new version is now in draft going through public consultations.